Cairo, Illinois: Current status

 The mostly abandoned Historic Downtown Cairo.

 Commerce Street, with mostly ruined buildings.

 With the decline in river trade, as has been the case in many other cities on the Mississippi, Cairo has suffered a marked decline in its economy and population.
 Its highest population was 15,203 in 1920; in 2020 it had 1,733 residents, about an 89% loss of population from its peak a century earlier.
 The city has decreased in population for eight consecutive US census reports from 1950 to 2020.

 The city faces many significant socio-economic challenges for the remaining population, including poverty, crime, issues in education, unemployment and rebuilding its tax base.

 The closure of the Elmwood and McBride housing projects was announced by the federal government in 2017.
 In August 2017, Ben Carson, the Secretary of Housing and Urban Development at the time, visited the city.
 Ten families had found new housing, but an estimated 400 people will be affected by the closure.

 The community and region are working to stop abandonment of the city.
 They are restoring some architectural landmarks, and plan to develop heritage tourism focusing on the city's history and relationship to the Mississippi and Ohio rivers.
 Other cities have used such strategies to attract visitors and build new businesses to their communities.

-A community clinic offers medical and dental care, and several mental health services.
+A community health clinic offers medical and dental care, and several mental health services.
 Local media include the Cairo Citizen weekly newspaper.
 Radio station WKRO is licensed to Cairo.

 In April 2019, plans to demolish the Elmwood and McBride complexes was announced and scheduled to be completed by September 2019.
 On May 3, 2019, demolition began of the complexes.

 As of 2024, the city of Cairo is largely abandoned due to the severe floods, racial tensions, financial disparage, and lack of a viable population.
 The city had 1,506 residents as of 2024.
-In 2023, the first grocery store since 2015 was opened in the city.
-Cairo's Head Start, a preschool program, was also shut down in 2024.
+In 2023, the first grocery store since 2015 was opened in the city; the store closed in 2025 after experiencing lower than expected sales.
+Cairo's Head Start, a preschool program, shut down in 2024.